KishorNaik/Sol_pipeline_workflow_expressJs/README.md

 This workflow is ideal for transactional operations, API request handling, and multi-step processing, ensuring clarity, efficiency, and maintainability. 🚀

-## Setup
-To set up Pusher Channels in your environment:
-- Create a Pusher Account: Sign up at [Pusher](https://pusher.com/) and create an application.
-- Obtain Configuration Details: After setup, retrieve your App ID, Key, Secret, and Cluster from the Pusher dashboard.

-### Note:
-The Pipeline Workflow is focused on structured execution of sequential operations and does not directly relate to [Pusher](https://pusher.com/) or real-time messaging solutions.

 #### Project Setup
 - Clone the Repository
 ```bash